hector-js/stub-backend/README.md

       "_body": {
         "dummyRequestBody1": "anyValue"
       }
-    },
-    "_res":{
-      "_body": {
-        "dummyRequestBody2": "anyValue"
     }
-    },
-    "_description":"secure scenario given an authorization header" }
+    "_description": "secure scenario given an authorization header" }
 ]
 ```

-_Note:_ If any field is missed, it means it is not required.
+_Note:_ If any field is missed, the scenario will not be matched.

 ### _bodyPaths

-Instead of matching the entire body of the request, you can verify verify just a specific fields or objects using __bodyPaths_.
+Instead of matching the entire body of a request, you can verify verify just a specific fields or objects using __bodyPaths_.

-_bodyPaths_ is an array of key values objects where the _key_ is the jsonPath and the _value_ is the object to match.
+_bodyPaths_ is a key value object where the _key_ is the jsonPath and the _value_ is the object to match.

 Example: